MicrosoftDocs/power-platform/power-platform/guidance/coe/nurture-components.md

 **Prerequisite**: This app uses SharePoint in the background and requires a SharePoint site to be configured.
 This is described in [Set up nurture components](setup-nurture-components.md).

+> [!NOTE]
-This app can't be tested in the managed solution; it can only be tested and used after you've [imported it into your extended unmanaged solution](modify-components.md).
-This is due to some limitations in the environment variables and data sources in the canvas apps.
+> This app can't be used in the managed solution; it can only be tested and used after you've [imported it into your extended unmanaged solution](modify-components.md).
+This is due to some limitations in the environment variables and data sources in the canvas apps. <br>
+>You can see how to [modify the data source here](modify-components.md#set-up-the-template-catalog-and-upload-components).

 #### Training in a Day – Management